cossacklabs/product-docs/content/acra/security-controls/client-id-sql-detection/_index.md

 ## ClientID Detection from SQL

 {{< hint info >}}
-This feature is available in [Acra Enterprise Edition](/acra/enterprise-edition/) only.
+This feature is available in [Acra Enterprise Edition](/acra/enterprise-edition/) only starting from 0.93.
 {{< /hint>}}

 AcraServer supports the ability to retrieve the ClientID from SQL in the runtime dynamically.